GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 Test should only strive to replicate the scenario you are testing, and expect the results you already know you should have.
 We should absolutely not implement (or even worse, re-implement) logic into a test.

-Taking this function as an example:
+Using this function as an example:

 ```ruby
 def calculate_score(a, b)